 During the 1985 Senior TT Races, Rob Vine, a regular TT competitor from Dover in Kent, lost his life at the Black Dub.

-The Fund has provided the following:-
+The Rob Vine Fund has aided in the following:

-Orthopaedic scoop stretchers and red head rests at all the same marshalling points.
+- Yellow orthopaedic scoop stretchers and red head rests at all the same marshalling points.

 - The emergency resuscitation, medical and other equipment used in the rescue helicopters, response cars, ambulances and Grandstand areas for the TT Races, Manx Grand Prix and Billown course events.

 - Financial support for the equipment and the training costs for the Hogg Motorsport Association which provides one MSUK (Motor Sports United Kingdom) licensed race and rally rescue ambulance and two other ambulances, all of which are fully equipped front line ambulances.
 The ambulances are staffed by 19 unpaid volunteer members, most of whom are MSUK licensed rescue crew.